0xseti/0xseti/README.md

-### Tom French's GitHub Page
+### Tom French

-- 🌱 Currently a Software Engineer
+- 🌱 DevOps Engineer
 - 👯 Happy to collaborate on anything you can think I can help with!
-- 📫 How to reach me: here or send me an email frenchtom06@gmail.com
+- 📫 How to reach me: here or send me an email hello@orseti.com